reupen/tayberry/README.md

 ## Supported browsers

 TayberryJS only supports modern browsers.
-Tested on Firefox 30+, Chrome 45, Internet Explorer 10+ and Edge.
+As of 0.2.2, it has been tested on Firefox 30+, Chrome for Windows and Android 45+, Internet Explorer 10+, Edge and Safari for OS X 7.1.6+.

 ## Usage